-7 "While there is currently no globally accepted definition for environmental integrity, it is usually an umbrella term referring to the key considerations relating confidence that the credits accurately represent genuine and real emission reductions.
+The environmental integrity7 of carbon credits has to be shown and maintained to provide buyers with the confidence that the credits accurately represent genuine and real emission reductions.
 To ensure such environmental integrity, carbon crediting mechanisms follow best practice principles that set key requirements for projects to meet in order to receive carbon credits (World Bank, 2020).
 Two principles are of particular importance - permanence and additionality.